Quantum gravity as a communication resource: Using quantum gravity as a resource

-With the black hole in a superposition of two masses, if we accept that gravity must be quantized, then this would imply that spacetime is also in a superposition and we have a superposition of spacetime event horizons.
-Assuming that Alice is always in free fall (she never turns on her rocket engine), and Rob is always standing above the event horizon (his rocket automatically adjusts to the gravitational field it is in), Alice and Rob's state $|\psi\rangle_{AR}$ of \eqref{eq:psiAR} would undergo a superposition of two channels with squeezing factors $r_1$ and $r_2$ defined by \eqref{eq:tanr} with $m$ replaced by $m_1$ and $m_2$ respectively, and become entangled with the black hole and control \footnote{Here, for simplicity, we have chosen the relative phase between the two unitaries $\hat{U}_{AR} (r_1)$ and $\hat{U}_{AR} (r_2)$ to be zero.}:
+With the black hole in a superposition of two masses, it is natural to expect its gravitational field, and therefore the structure of spacetime, to also be in a quantum superposition, resulting in a superposition of spacetime event horizons.
+Assuming that Alice is always in free fall, and Rob is always standing above the event horizon (his rocket automatically adjusts to the gravitational field it is in), Alice and Rob's state $|\psi\rangle_{AR}$ of \eqref{eq:psiAR} would undergo a superposition of two channels with squeezing factors $r_1$ and $r_2$ defined by \eqref{eq:tanr} with $m$ replaced by $m_1$ and $m_2$ respectively.
+In this way, the state of Alice's and Rob's modes becomes entangled with the black hole and control \footnote{Here, for simplicity, we have chosen the relative phase between the two unitaries $\hat{U}_{AR} (r_1)$ and $\hat{U}_{AR} (r_2)$ to be zero.}: where $|0 \rangle_m$ and $|1 \rangle_m$ respectively denote the two mass states of the black hole with masses $m_1$ and $m_2$, and $|\psi\rangle^0_{AR}:= |\psi\rangle_{AR} \otimes |0_{\shortminus \bm{k}_R}\rangle^-$.
+Here, we have ignored all other modes $\bm{k}\neq \bm{k}_A, \bm{k}_R$ for simplicity as they are not relevant to the protocol outlined below.
+Tracing over mode $\shortminus \bm{k}_R$, we have: